MicrosoftDocs/dynamics-365-customer-engagement/ce/marketing/recurring-activity-bulk-delete.md

 ## How are marketing activities automatically cleared?

-To prevent the database size from increasing indefinitely, we have created a recurring bulk deletion system job that deletes old Marketing activity entities.
-The bulk deletion job is automatically deployed and is executed once per day, clearing activities that are older than seven days.
-Plugins related to the bulk deletion job include:
+To prevent the database size from increasing indefinitely, we have created recurring bulk deletion system jobs that delete old Marketing activity entities.
+The bulk deletion jobs are automatically deployed and are executed once per day, clearing activities that are older than seven days.
+The bulk deletion jobs include:

 - *Microsoft.Dynamics.Crm.Marketing.ActivityBulkDeleteJob* to clear Marketing activities.
 - *Microsoft.Dynamics.EventManagement.ActivityBulkDeleteJob* to clear event management-specific activities.